Dear Students,

 Genetics and gene ethics

-Tutor: dr. Beáta Laki assistant professor
+Tutor: dr. Beáta Laki senior lecturer

 Moral issues of certain reproductive technologies

-Tutor: dr. Beáta Laki assistant professor
+Tutor: dr. Beáta Laki senior lecturer

 Moral issues of the use of artificial intelligence in medicine

-Tutor: dr. Beáta Laki assistant professor
+dr. Beáta Laki senior lecturer

 Human Sexual Behaviour: Evolutionary Perspectives